You said yes (or popped the question yourself) and announced your engagement to your family and friends… but now what?

 For that reason, if there’s anyone who has not yet RSVP’d, the two month mark should be when you chase them for a definite answer.

-You went wedding dress shopping and ordered your dream gown a little while ago now, so it’s time to head to your first fitting and try your dress on properly.
+Whether you've ordered your dream gown or are getting a tailor-made suit, it’s time to head to your first fitting and try them on properly.

-This is an exciting appointment, but be open with the seamstress about any major alterations that need making (such as the adding of straps or sleeves).
+This is an exciting appointment, but be open about any major alterations that need making (such as the adding of straps or length of sleeves).
 Your final fitting will be the time to make smaller changes to the size.

 41. Buy Your Wedding Party Gifts